carapace-finance/website/docs/abstract.md

 # Overview

-<p>Carapace connects buyers and sellers of protection against default risk for under-collateralized loans in DeFi.</p>

-## Protection Buyers

-Lenders/Liquidity Providers (LPs) of under-collateralized lending protocols like Goldfinch who can buy protection against borrower default by paying a premium into Carapace’s Protection Pool.

-## Protection Sellers

-Sellers of protection risk can earn premiums by locking in capital within the Protection Pool.
-They take on exposure to cover default risk in a basket of underlying lending pools on protocols like Goldfinch.
+Carapace connects buyers and sellers of protection against default risk for under-collateralized loans in DeFi.
+Protection buyers are lenders of under-collateralized lending protocols like Goldfinch.
+They can buy protection against borrower default by paying a premium into Carapace’s Protection Pool.
+Protection sellers sell protection risk to earn premiums.
+They lock in capital within the protection pool and take on exposure to cover default risk in a basket of underlying lending pools on protocols like Goldfinch.

 ![plot](../src/assets/abstract-1.png)